- Placement Test Schedule

 New students with 12 or more college-level credits who are exempt from a ConnectSession may schedule an online advising appointment or attend walk-in hours in the Admissions and Enrollment Services Center in the Phail Wynn, Jr. Student Services Center, room 1200 or at Orange County Campus.

-Continuing Students – If you are pursuing a degree, diploma, or certificate at Durham Tech, you will be assigned a permanent faculty advisor from your program area at the end of your first semester.
+If you are pursuing a degree, diploma, or certificate at Durham Tech, you will be assigned a permanent faculty advisor from your program area during the end of your first semester.
 Your advisor's name will appear in the My Profile section of WebAdvisor.

 When do I see my advisor?

 You should plan to meet with your assigned advisor each semester prior to registration.
 It is your responsibility to schedule this appointment or submit a request for online advising.
 Check the website for important dates and contact your advisor at least two weeks prior to your assigned registration time.
 During the summer, when faculty advisors are off-contract, returning students may receive advising services in the Admissions and Enrollment Services Center or at Orange County Campus during walk-in hours or participate in online advising.
 If you are having trouble with your classes or experiencing difficulties adjusting to college, we encourage you to speak with your advisor sooner.
 Advisors can also be a great resource as you explore career options or make plans to transfer to a four-year institution.
 Feel free to seek advice from your academic advisor as you face significant educational decisions.

 Being prepared will help you make the most of advising.

 - Check your ConnectMail account regularly for updates from your advisor and other college departments.

 - Schedule appointments with your advisor in a timely manner and don't be late.

 - Review your plan of study and think about which classes you would like to take prior to your meeting.